ErikRodriguez-webdev/ErikRodriguez-webdev/README.md

 A Software Engineer with expertise in creating front-end and back-end applications.
 I'm a team player who is more than capable of communicating with cross-functional teams and experienced in designing, developing, debugging, and testing applications.
-Skilled with technologies like JavaScript, Python, React, Redux, Node, MySQL, HTML, and CSS.
+Skilled with technologies like JavaScript, Python, React, Redux, Node, SQLite, HTML, and CSS.

 I am looking to join a company, where I can continually challenge myself to learn and grow alongside the company.
 I strive in a fast-paced work environment and tend to gravitate to smaller diverse tight-knit teams that are driven to make an impact.